ccp84/ian_fuller_massage/documentation/testing/TESTING.md

     max-width: 600px;
   }
 ```
-For the 3 footer images however I have fixed these with a `height` of 50px using a new class as the footer height does not change between devices.
+For the 3 footer images however I have fixed these with a `height` of 50px again in the css as the footer height does not change across the 3 views.

 ```css
 .foot_pic {